dlt-hub/dlt/docs/website/docs/general-usage/credentials/advanced.md

 ```
 Creates a `GcpServiceAccountCredentials` instance out of values (typically a dictionary) under the `my_section.gcp_credentials` key.

-## Advanced: Write configs and secrets in code
+## Write configs and secrets in code

 `dlt.config` and `dlt.secrets` objects can also be used as setters.
 For example:
 ```py